-predominantly a silver lipped Pinctada maxima (9.58). that is the largest of the pearl oysters.
-Occurs in Australian waters and has been a source of large natural pearls, mother-of-pearl and is currently used in NW and W Australian waters for the production of South-sea cultured pearls (5.182).
+predominantly a silver lipped Pinctada maxima (9.60). that is the largest of the pearl oysters.
+Occurs in Australian waters and has been a source of large natural pearls, mother-of-pearl and is currently used in NW and W Australian waters for the production of South-sea cultured pearls (5.186).

-9.10 Black-lipped Pearl Oyster
+9.11 Black-lipped pearl oyster

-Pinctada margaritifera cumingii (9.56), used extensively for pearl culturing in French Polynesia.
+Pinctada margaritifera cumingii (9.58), used extensively for pearl culturing in French Polynesia.
 The widest-ranging pearl oyster, it has a history of natural pearl gathering in the Red Sea, the Indian Ocean, throughout the Indo-Pacific islands, Mexico and Japan (Okinawa).
-Pinctada galtsoffi in the Hawaiian Archipelago, Pinctada mazatlanica (9.59), Archipelago de las Perlas, Panama and Gulf of California, Mexico, Pinctada erethraensis the Red Sea, Pinctada persica in the Arabian Gulf, Pinctada zanzibarensis, East Africa, Madagascar, and the Seychelles.
+Pinctada galtsoffi in the Hawaiian Archipelago, Pinctada mazatlanica (9.61), Archipelago de las Perlas, Panama and Gulf of California, Mexico, Pinctada erethraensis the Red Sea, Pinctada persica in the Arabian Gulf, Pinctada zanzibarensis, East Africa, Madagascar, and the Seychelles.

-9.11 Cassis madagascarensis
+9.12 Cassis madagascariensis

-Cassis madagascarensis (Lamarck, 1822) of the family Cassidae, also known as the Emperor Helmet (9.21), is a large species with an almost flat spire, the body whorl has three rows of spiral blunted knobs and fine rounded axial ridges.
+Cassis madagascariensis (Lamarck, 1822) of the family Cassidae, also known as the Emperor Helmet (9.22), is a large species with an almost flat spire, the body whorl has three rows of spiral blunted knobs and fine rounded axial ridges.
 The underside is peachy orange - reflecting the colour of some pearls produced by this mollusc.
 The lip bears about 10 strong denticles and the columella bears strong white spiral ribs and folds, tinged between the dark brown or black.

-9.12 Ceylon Pearl Oyster
+9.13 Ceylon pearl oyster

-Pinctada radiata (9.60), the pearl oyster, also named the Gulf pearl oyster, with the longest history of sustained harvesting, native to the Gulf of Mannar, the Arabian Gulf, and the Red Sea.
+Pinctada radiata (9.62), the pearl oyster, also named the Gulf pearl oyster, with the longest history of sustained harvesting, native to the Gulf of Mannar, the Arabian Gulf and the Red Sea.

-9.13 Chambered nautilus
+9.14 Chambered Nautilus